artag/CS50_GameDev/Readme.md

 * `love.keypressed(key)`

-  -A LÖVE2D callback function that executes whenever we press a key,
+  -A LÖVE2D callback function that executes whenever we press a key.

 * `love.event.quit()`